sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/DataBricksOnAzure.md

 ### Predictive modeling is largely based on statistical relationships between fields in the data.
 To design a good model, you need to understand how the data points relate to one another.

+## Featurization
+Cleaning data and adding features creates the inputs for machine learning models, which are only as strong as the data they are fed.
+This notebook examines the process of featurization including common tasks such as:

+- Handling missing data
+- Feature Engineering
+- Scaling Numeric features
+- Encoding Categorical Features